8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240115/content.md

 1. credit cards and
 2. rent.

 Most of my underlying bills are automatic against a credit card.
 So, the "Pay bills" reminder is mainly a "Pay credit cards" reminder.

 The rent is odd because it only comes out at the beginning of the month.
-That every two weeks, when the paycheck used to be received, I'd need to verify whether it was the "rent paycheck" or not—that's not as full of an explanation as I could have, but this is getting longwinded enough.
+Meaning every two weeks, when the paycheck was received, I'd need to verify whether it was the "rent paycheck" or not—that's not as full of an explanation as I could have, but this is getting longwinded enough.
 So, by having 2 reminders, I don't need to take on the cognitive load of remembering to verify if this is a "rent paycheck" or not.

 I'll set the "Pay credit cards" reminder to Fridays.
 This will be a fixed reminder, meaning it should pop up again on Friday, even if I slip a few days.
 I'll set the "Pay rent" reminder to the last Friday of each month.